The article is largely a hagiography of Cerner founder Neal Patterson:

 I just hope my mother is enjoying her omelet in the Pearly Gates Diner.
 Scrambled eggs were about all she could eat well after the health IT accident.

 I no longer merely write about health IT risks.
-I find past involvement with attorneys early in my medical career, as Manager of Medical Programs and Medical Review Officer (drug testing officer) for one of the largest public transit authorities in the United States, quite helpful in this new role.
+I find past involvement with attorneys early in my medical career, as Manager of Medical Programs and Medical Review Officer (drug testing officer) for one of the largest public transit authorities in the United States, quite helpful in a new role.
+That role is providing forensic analysis of electronic charts and audit trails, and advice to various parties regarding health IT problems that may have led to patient harm - including attorneys.

 The "eggs that get broken", as in a well known old nursery rhyme from the early 1800's, cannot be reassembled.
 Those injured or killed in the unregulated, thoughtless, cavalier journey to some mystical medical cybernetic utopia deserve justice, and the eggheads responsible for their harms have earned the privilege of explaining themselves in the courtroom and being properly penalized where appropriate.